wp-plugins/all-in-one-seo-pack/readme.txt

 [Another Wordpress Meta Plugin](http://wp.uberdose.com/2006/11/04/another-wordpress-meta-plugin/).
 * Your titles are rewritten.
 Actual post title comes first, then your blog name.
 Not the other way round.

-*Warning*: At the moment this plugin is not compatible with gzip.
-So don't use it when you are gzipping your content.

 == Installation ==

 1. Upload `all_in_one_seo_pack.php` to the `/wp-content/plugins/` directory